-- (i) The Primary Street network and Secondary Streets should form a grid as much as possible in order to facilitate the movement of transit vehicles, pedestrian access to transit stops, and the dispersion of automobile traffic away from potential congestion points. - (ii) Transit stops and/or stations should be located to maximize the number of residents and workers within a onequarter mile walk to a stop or station. - (iii) On these transit routes, crossings of a limited-access arterial will need special design treatment to ensure safe and easy pedestrian crossings.
+- (i) The Mandatory Primary Street network and non-mandatory Secondary Streets should form a grid as much as possible in order to facilitate the movement of transit vehicles, pedestrian access to transit stops, and the dispersion of automobile traffic away from potential congestion points. - (ii) Transit stops and/or stations should be located to maximize the number of residents and workers within a onequarter mile walk to a stop or station. - (iii) On these transit routes, crossings of a limited-access arterial will need special design treatment to ensure safe and easy pedestrian crossings.
 Possible treatments include pedestrian delays, raised center medians (pedestrian refuges), clearly identified pedestrian crossings, pedestrian yield signage, reduced curb radii, and pedestrian starts or leading pedestrian intervals, which give pedestrians authority to start crossing before non-yielding, right-turning vehicles. - (iv) Transit stops or stations should be placed on 'A' Streets adjacent to planned retail conveniences, schools, and public amenities.

-- Reasonably direct auto routes and acceptable system-wide travel speeds should be maintained. - 13.3.4.
+- (v) Reasonably direct auto routes and acceptable system-wide travel speeds should be maintained. - 13.3.4.
 Transit Center: A major transit center should be located in the Town Center abutting the Transit Boulevard to serve the Paseo del Norte and Unser Boulevard corridors.
 The Transit Boulevard should connect with both Unser Boulevard and Paseo del Norte at signalized intersections.
 A secondary transit center should be located south and west of the Neighborhood Activity Center proposed near Rainbow Boulevard and Hielo Road in the Volcano Cliffs Sector Development Plan area.

 13.3.5.
-Long-Range Transportation System Guidelines
+Long-Range, High-Capacity Transit Plan Transportation System Guidelines [103]

 (i) The policies and regulations in this Plan should be updated to conform with MRCOG's Long Range Transportation System Guidelines [formerly called Future Albuquerque Area Bikeways & Streets or FAABS Guidelines], which will be an addendum to the Metropolitan Transportation Plan, expected in 2013.
 This document will contain guidelines on roadway design that are driven by land use context, are multi-modal, and that provide a flexible range of right-of-way and design options.
+[102]

-- (ii) The Long-Range Transportation System Map should designate Unser Boulevard and Paseo del Norte as suitable for High Capacity Transit.
-The plan should be amended to be consistent with recommendations adopted with this Sector Development Plan and updated as transit planning evolves. - a.
+- Map should designate Unser Boulevard and Paseo del Norte as suitable for High Capacity Transit.
+The transit plan should be amended to be consistent with recommendations adopted with this Sector Development Plan and updated as transit planning evolves plans evolve.
+The policies and regulations in this Plan should be updated to conform with an update to the FAABS expected in 2013.

+[103] - a.
 The ultimate roadway design recommendations for Unser Boulevard and Paseo del Norte in this Plan incorporate BRT capacity in order to design them as suitable for High Capacity Transit. - a.
-Transit improvements may be phased, and interim routing may be different from the ultimate routes in some locations. - a.
-If high-capacity transit is determined to be infeasible, the City should consider amending this Plan to revise cross sections to accommodate different conditions.
-[See Section 3.3 starting on page 34 for the process to amend this Plan.]
+Transit improvements may be phased, and interim routing may be different from the ultimate routes in some locations. - The Transit Boulevard and the Mandatory Primary Street network proposed in this Plan depend on access modifications to the limited-access Paseo del Norte and Unser Boulevard.
+If access modification is denied or high-capacity transit is determined to be infeasible, the City should consider amending this Plan to revise Mandatory cross sections should be amended to accommodate different conditions.
+[See Section 3.3 starting on page 37 for the process to amend this Plan.]
+Language directing the amendment process is incorporated into the Council legislation adopting the Plan.